Monthly Bookmarks –

 Thank You For Reading.
 Thank you for making this a successful newsletter.

 If you like the content above and the posts at CFO Bookshelf, may I ask a favor?
-Feel free to share this with other readers along with commenting on your favorite blog posts on LinkedIn, Twitter, or Facebook.
+Feel free to share this with other readers and comment on your favorite blog posts on LinkedIn, Twitter, or Facebook.

 Always be learning and growing.